 Non-WWAMI Applicants: Apart from applicants having the academic qualifications, successful applicants from outside the WWAMI region who come from either economically or educationally disadvantaged backgrounds and/or who have demonstrated a commitment to serving underserved populations will be considered.

 Take the Medical College Admission Test (MCAT) exam no later than September 30 of the year prior to possible matriculation.
 Due to the COVID-19 pandemic, the MCAT exam will be optional for the remainder of 2020 for those who have not yet taken the exam.
 This will only be for the Fall 2021 application cycle.

 Apply to the UW School of Medicine (and other medical schools) through the American Medical College Application Service (AMCAS), a centralized application processing service.
 On this primary application, you will designate the medical schools you are applying to.
 For the UW School of Medicine, the deadline for submitting this application for the 2021 academic year is October 15, 2020.

 Read and be aware of the Application and Acceptance Protocols for Applicants on the Association of American Medical Colleges (AAMC) website.

-There is an optional section on the Secondary Application to apply to the Targeted Rural Underserved Track (TRUST) program.
-If you are interested in applying to TRUST, all application materials are due to the Admissions Office by December 1, 2019.
+There are optional sections on the Secondary Application to apply to the TRUST program and to CUSP.
+If you are interested in also applying to TRUST or CUSP, all application materials are due to the Admissions Office by December 1, 2020.